-In the section on income and assets, the respondent is first asked whether any family members of any age (and if so, who) received income from each of several different sources.2 In the 1997 to 2006 NHIS, the respondent is then asked about total combined family income for all family members including children as follows: "Now I am going to ask about the total combined income of your family in {last calendar year}, including income from all sources we have just talked about such as wages, salaries, Social Security or retirement benefits, help from relatives and so forth.
+In the section on income and assets, the respondent is first asked whether any family members of any age (and if so, who) received income from each of several different sources.
+In the 1997 to 2006 NHIS, the respondent was then asked about total combined family income for all family members including children as follows: "Now I am going to ask about the total combined income of your family in {last calendar year}, including income from all sources we have just talked about such as wages, salaries, Social Security or retirement benefits, help from relatives and so forth.
 Can you tell me that amount before taxes?"
-If the respondent does not know the amount, the following question is asked: "You may not be able to give us an exact figure for your total combined family income, but can you tell me if your income was \$20,000 or more or less than \$20,000?"
-If one of these two income groups is specified by the respondent, a card is shown to the respondent with the goal of placing the income into one of 44 detailed income categories, and the respondent is asked which category best represents the total combined family
+If the respondent did not know the amount, the following question was asked: "You may not be able to give us an exact figure for your total combined family income, but can you tell me if your income was \$20,000 or more or less than \$20,000?"
+If one of these two income groups was specified by the respondent, a card was shown to the respondent with the goal of placing the income into one of 44 detailed

-1 Earnings include wages, salaries, tips, commissions, Armed Forces pay and cash bonuses, and subsistence allowances, as well as net income from unincorporated businesses, professional practices, farms, or rental property (where "net" means after deducting business expenses, but before deducting personal taxes).
+&lt;sup>1 Earnings include wages, salaries, tips, commissions, Armed Forces pay and cash bonuses, and subsistence allowances, as well as net income from unincorporated businesses, professional practices, farms, or rental property (where "net" means after deducting business expenses, but before deducting personal taxes).

-2 Sources of income about which the respondent is questioned are: wages and salaries; self-employment including business and farm income; Social Security or Railroad Retirement; disability pension; retirement or survivor pension; Supplemental Security Income; cash assistance from a welfare program; other kind of welfare assistance; interest; dividends; net rental income; child support; and other sources.
+&lt;sup>2 Sources of income about which the respondent is questioned are: wages and salaries; self-employment including business and farm income; Social Security or Railroad Retirement; disability pension; retirement or survivor pension; Supplemental Security Income; cash assistance from a welfare program; other kind of welfare assistance; interest; dividends; net rental income; child support; and other sources.